c4arl0s/Learn_C_onTheMacForOSXandiOS/README.md

 # * [Computer Architecture and Pointer Sizes](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)

+If you are curious to know why an int variable takes up 4 bytes of memory and a pointer variable takes up 8 bytes of memory, read on.

+As of this writing, the default size for an int variable is 4 bytes, or 32 bits is enough to represent any whole number between 0 and 4,294,967,295.
+If this is not perfectly clear, review the section "Size of a Type" in [Chapter 4]().

+A pointer variable is, essentially, an integer variable that stores the address of a byte in memory.
+Logically, it has to be big enough to represent all of the possible memory addresses your computer has.
+That means that every pointer variable in a program has to be capable of storing a number between 0 and the last address, since a variable can (theoretically) be allocated at any memory address.

+If you shopped for a shiny new Mac recently, you know that (with some spare cash) it is not difficult to load it up with more than 4GB of RAM.
+A 32-bit(4 byte) integer can only represent number between 0 and 4,294,967,295 (4GB).
+Clearly, that is inadequate for today's computers.

+Modern CPUs use 64-bit (8 byte) pointers.
+This allows a pointer to store the address of any memory location between 0 and 18,446,744,073,709,551,615 -yikes, that is a big number!
+It works out to 16 exabytes, or 16 billion gigabytes - a really, really, big number, and way more RAM than you can afford,

+The size of pointers is intimately tied to he computer's hardware.
+Back in the days of the original Apple II, micro-computers used 16-bit pointers.
+Simply stated, it means the CPU could directly address 65,536 memory locations (64K).
+Hey, it seemed like a lot at the time.

+Not surprisingly, it was not very long before this was not enough.
+By the time the original Mac was introduced, CPUs were starting to use 32 bits pointers.
+The Motorola 68000 processor in the original Mac could, theoretically, address up to 4GB of RAM.
+Of course, no one made memory modules that big and you could not install that much RAM on the motherboard even if you could get your hands on it.
+But for programmers, it meant that pointer variables were now 4 bytes long

+Fast-forward 30 years and the 4GB of addresses that seemed almost inexhaustible in the 1980s looks puny now.
+CPU design has, naturally, been trying to keep up and desktop computers have now largely transitioned to using 64-bit (8byte) pointers.
+Again, that does not mean you can actually install 16 exabytes of RAM in your Mac, but a program that uses 64 bit pointers will run on such a system.

+64-bit pointers should hold us for some time to come.
+To put it in perspective, if the surface of a Popsicle stick represents all of the memory that 32-bit pointer can address, a 64-bit pointer can address the surface area of the golden gate bridge.
+Given the exponential rate that memory density increasing, and computer programs keep using more memory, the transition from 32 to 64 bit pointers should hold us for about 90 years.
+Of course, we will not be surprised if your great grandchildren are one day shaking their heads wondering how we ever got by with "only" 16 exabytes of addressable memory.

 # * [Function Parameters](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)
 # * [Variable Scope](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)
 # * [How Function Parameters Works](https://github.com/c4arl0s/Learn_C_onTheMacForOSXandiOS#7-pointers-and-parameters-1)